VW claims ownership costs for ID.3 will be lower than for gas cars

 As current electric-car owners know, the ID.3 requires less routine maintenance than an internal-combustion car.
 Electric cars don't need oil changes, after all, and regenerative braking means less wear on the friction brakes.

-VW also noted that the ID.3 will not need biannual inspections and Germany, and said the car is expected to have relatively low insurance costs.
+VW also noted that the ID.3 will not need biannual inspections in Germany, and said the car is expected to have relatively low insurance costs.

 However, the automaker does expect shorter tire life, due to the use of low rolling-resistance tires for better efficiency.